Easy Olive Dip Recipe

 - Gather the ingredients together.
 Make sure to chop olives into small pieces.

-- Stir all of the ingredients in a large bowl until combined.
+- Stir the softened cream cheese, mayonnaise, olives, garlic powder, and cheese in a large bowl until combined.
 Cover the bowl and chill for at least 1 hour so that the flavors can develop.

 - Remove from refrigerator about 15 minutes before ready to serve.
-Try serving with your favorite crackers, toast, or vegetables.
+Try serving with your favorite crackers, potato chips, toast, or vegetables.

 Can this green olive dip be made hot?